Xylitol: The Best Weapon Against Dental Decay

 The minimum recommended dosage for the prevention of cavities and remineralization of soft spots in enamel is 6 grams per day.
 Ideally this will be spread throughout the day, especially after meals and before bedtime.

 Xylitol comes in many forms, perfectly fitting into everyone's lifestyle.
-There are bulk bags of xylitol sugar crystals, xylitol sugar packets, gum, candy, mints, toothpastes, and mouthwashes.
+There are bulk bags of xylitol sugar crystals, xylitol sugar packets, gum, candy, baked goods, mints, toothpastes, and mouthwashes.

 Warnings & Other Information